-То overcome the deceptive reviews а semi-supervised model, called mixing population and individual property PU (positiveunlabel) learning (MPIPUL), is proposed.
-Firstly, few dependable negative examples are documented from the unlabel dataset.
-Secondly. few representative examples of positive and negative generated examples based on LDA (Latent Dirichlet Allocation).
-Thirdly, for the residual unlabel examples (we call them spy examples), which cannot be explicitly recognized as positive and negative, two similarity weights are assigned, by which the probability of a spy example belonging to the positive class and the negative class are displayed.
+Thirdly, for the residual unlabeled examples (I call them spy examples), which cannot be explicitly recognized as positive and negative, two similarity weights are assigned, by which the probability of a spy example belonging to the positive class and the negative class are displayed.
 Finally, spy examples and their similarity weights are incorporated into SVM (Support Vector Machine) to build an accurate classifier.
-An experiment on gold-standard dataset usefulness of MPIPUL states the which outperforms the present baselines.
+An experiment on gold-standard dataset states the usefulness of MPIPUL which outperforms the present baselines.